Slim Down an App Using a Runtime Base

-First compile the binary using the Go image, then copy the binary into a minimal runtime base image (static or glibc-dynamic) to significantly reduce the size of the final container.
-The final container will be hardened, performant, and secure.
+Some images will allow you to separate the build stages such that you can compile the app with one image and then copy the final binary onto a minimal runtime base image such as static or glibc-dynamic to significantly reduce the size of the final container image.
+This technique produces images that are ultra-light, hardened, performant, and secure.

 Knowing which runtime base image to use depends on how your Go project was compiled: